 Record the results for each account in separate tables and compare.

-This would be a great activity to discuss the “average” number of likes, how it helps determine which account is more popular and how it reflects on the number of followers.
+This would be a great activity to discuss the mean or “average” number of likes, how it helps determine which account is more popular and how it reflects on the number of followers.

 There are countless ways of using social media use and sharing patterns.
 All of them involve different types of math which could help design social media strategies and achieve success.

 Is your child struggling with math?
-Sign them up for IntoMath today!
+Try IntoMath today!